lauxenfans/CS50-Final-Project/written/README.md

     Step 3: Type flask run in your terminal so you can load the website and have fun playing around with the whiteboard!

+    Step 4: To use the website, first click on the Register button on the top right to create an account.
+Enter a username and create a password and re-confirm that password.

+    Step 5: Log into the website using your newly created username and password.

 Make a whiteboard for drawing and then reverse image search on google